-When running your own business, getting (and staying) organized is key.
-Not only does being organized reduce stress, but it also helps keep you on track in terms of what your goals and business plans are.
-If everything has its proper place and you don’t have to spend time searching for things you need, you save time for other, more important business activities.
+When running your own business, getting (and staying) organized is key as it not only reduces stress but also keeps you on track in terms of your goals and business plans.
+If everything has its proper place and you don’t have to spend time searching for things you need, you save time for more important business activities.

-Organization is important for small-business owners and individuals alike; no matter who you are, keeping things straight can save you a headache down the line.
-When you’re organized, you don’t have to spend time hunting for important documents or items.
-Those “more important business activities” can become more important leisure activities, or making time to cook healthy meals, or time back in your day to exercise and unwind.
+Organization is important for small-business owners and individuals alike.
+No matter who you are, keeping things straight can save you a headache down the line.
+When you’re organized, you’ll never have to waste time looking for important documents or items again.
+Those “more important business activities” can become leisure activities, making time to cook healthy meals, or time back in your day to exercise and unwind.

 Reach Out for Help

 Hiring online services for your business is one way to reach out for help.
-But in your personal life, you can also invest in these kinds of tools to make your life a little more organized and a little less hectic.
-Storage apps like Dropbox and Google Drive are useful for managing personal projects and finances, for instance.
+However, in your personal life, you can invest in similar tools to make your life a little more organized and less hectic.
+Storage apps like Dropbox and Google Drive are useful for managing personal projects and finances.

 At the end of the day…